Pre-Purchase Home Inspections in Manhattan, Queens, Brooklyn, Bronx, Staten Island, Nassau, Suffolk, Rockland, Putnam, and Westchester

 Organizations like the Better Business Bureau, which requires verification of complaints, give Heimer Engineering℠ an A+ rating.
 The Better Business Bureau provides a level playing field where both the business and the client get equal input.

-The following are snippets of comments clients have emailed following inspections by Heimer Engineering℠.
-The comments have been edited to remove identifying information, and spelling errors have been corrected.
+The following are excerpts of client emails.
+The comments have been edited to remove identifying information, and correct spelling errors.

 Thank you for sending ….
 He explained everything and was very patient with us.

 I was a little annoyed that … didn't talk much during the inspection.
 After the inspection, … went over everything.
 It was obvious that … was concentrating on the house.

 My first deal didn't go through because the sellers backed out.
 I need another inspection.
 We loved … Please send … again.

 Thank you for sending….
 Not only did he do a great job, but he called me back on a Friday evening because I needed an answer right away.

 "…said he was an Engineer.
 Turns out he only used a computer program written by an Engineer.
 Now the sellers won't accept anything the guy said.
 So I need to pay for an inspection by a real Engineer."

 "We hired a Home Inspector.
 We've lived in apartments since we were married and didn't know better.
 The inspector said there was a crack in the foundation.
 The inspector said an Engineer needed to tell me if it was a problem.
 My broker said to call Heimer Engineering.
 Heimer sent an Engineer who said it was not structural.
 Heimer's Engineer also told me that the electrical service was good (the inspector told me to replace it) and that the chimney only needed pointing (the inspector told me to put new bricks on the chimney).
 And the Engineer cost less, because he didn't test for radon and didn't charge extra for termites.
 Next time, I'll get an Engineer the first time."